valantic/eslint-config-valantic/README.md

 $ npm install --save-dev git+https://movento2.codebasehq.com/frontend-configs/javascript.git eslint-config-airbnb-base@3.x eslint-plugin-import eslint@2.x
 ```

-NOTE: the package will only install the airbnb config, but not eslint itself.
-So make sure you do it yourself as discribed above!
+NOTE: the package will only install the airbnb config, but not ESLint itself.
+So make sure you do it yourself as described above!

+NOTE: since the ember-cli-eslint does not yet support ESLint 3.x we're still using the 2.x version until further notice.

 ## Setup